eleev/ios-spritekit-shader-sandbox/README.md

 # Licence

-`spritekit-fragment-sandbox-ios-app` is available under the `MIT` license.
-See the [LICENSE](https://github.com/jVirus/PixelShaderDemo/blob/master/LICENSE) file for more info.
+`ios-spritekit-shader-sandbox` is available under the `MIT` license.
+See the [LICENSE](https://github.com/jVirus/ios-spritekit-shader-sandbox/blob/master/LICENSE) file for more info.